 Have you ever been to a “Tellabration’?
 It is a program of storytelling performance in which the person Allision Smith, Storyteller and Teacher will becomes Harriet herself.
 Harriet was an American abolitionist and political activist who was born into slavery.
-Tubman escaped and subsequently made some 13 mission to rescue approximately seventy enslaved peoople, family and friends using a network of antislavery activist and safe houses known as the Underground Railroad.
-Underground Railroad quilts helped enslaved individuals to escape.
-The signs and designs were used as secret messages whilst the era quilts provided warm heirlooms for many families.
+Tubman escaped and subsequently made some 13 missions to rescue approximately seventy enslaved peoople, family and friends using a network of antislavery activist and safe houses known as the Underground Railroad.

 In her private life Allison is the Director of Destiny Outreach Ministry of Hope (a youth group to provide hope through enrichment programs and prepare students for after graduation).
 She has authored WHOOOOO WILL ADOPT THESE EGGS and written several articles on Self-Esteem and Storytelling.
 She is an Intervention Specialist Teacher and was an adjunt for Ashland University focusing on Healing Stories and Storytelling.
 As a Consultant, Allison does workshops for school interventions, Bridges Out of Poverty, Community Quilting and Life Skills seminars/workshops while working with Communities.